 Adapted liberally from here

-6 oz good root beer (optional; you can also use regular beer or stock)
+- 6 oz good root beer (optional; you can also use regular

 - Make sauce.
 Slowly whisk milk into cornstarch in small bowl, trying to avoid lumps.